 What types of students are enrolled in the residential treatment center?

-The residential treatment center is for troubled teen girls ages 14-18.
-It is ideally suited for teenagers struggling with a variety of problems, including issues related to adoption or attachment; abuse recovery; depression; PTSD; identity or body image issues; conflicts with peers, parents or authority; social isolation or rejection; mild self-harm and school troubles.
+The residential treatment center is for teen girls ages 14-18.
+It is ideally suited for girls struggling with a variety of problems, including issues related to adoption or attachment; abuse recovery; depression; PTSD; identity or body image issues; conflicts with peers, parents or authority; social isolation or rejection; mild self-harm and school troubles.
 The program is not a match for teenagers with severe self-harm or suicidal behaviors, history of frequent violent aggression, pervasive developmental disorders or psychotic disorders.
 Similar to therapeutic boarding schools in other states, Compass Rose Academy’s residential treatment center is not an intensive substance abuse program but offers support and education to young people struggling with alcohol and/or drug abuse.

 How do I enroll my child in the residential treatment center?

 How long do students stay at the residential treatment center for troubled teens?

-The average stay for students in Compass Rose Academy’s residential program is nine to 12 months.
+The average stay for students in Compass Rose Academy’s residential program is 9 to 12 months.
 However, each case is individualized based on the student’s specific presenting problems and goals.
 Change takes time and commitment, and students may stay for shorter or longer periods of time.
 Rest assured that our mission is to restore families and get children back home as quickly as possible.
 Compass Rose will never extend a student’s time beyond what is necessary to complete the program.

 How many students are enrolled in the residential treatment center at one time?

 Is the Compass Rose Academy affiliated with any particular church?

-The Compass Rose Academy is a non-denominational Christian ministry and is not affiliated with any particular church.
+Our roots as a subsidiary of Josiah White’s Residential& Family Services are in the Quaker, or Friends, tradition.
+In practice, Compass Rose Academy is a non-denominational Christian ministry.
 Here, a blend of therapeutic care and faith-based programming nurtures recovery and growth, helping to redirect, rebuild, and restore teens and their families.

 What kind of education will my child receive once she is enrolled in the residential treatment center?

 What does the counseling program at CRA entail?